xunilrj/sandbox/sources/javascript/react+freezer/Readme.md

 ), document.getElementById('app'));
 ```

-More realistically we would have a component inside the consumer.
+More realistically, we would have a component inside the Consumer.

 ```js
 class UserStatus extends React.Component